sastraxi/w8d3-lecture/README.md

   * ...a group of people who are underserved
 * challenge our assumptions and build the smallest version first
   * aka the "Minimum Viable Product (MVP)"
-  * example: government project to monitor waste and pollution levels
+  * example: a food delivery app (remember the midterm?)
   * our goal is years off, but we want our first release earlier
   * ...what do we cut?
 * figure out all the things we want to eventually do: User Stories